MOstrowka/AirlinePassengers/README.md

 - Visualized the distribution of various features.
 - Created correlation matrices to understand relationships between features.
 - Visualized the impact of different features on passenger satisfaction using histograms and boxplots.
+- Selecting the most important features to further model training.

 ### Models Used